err1nn/final-project-ketchup-wants-h1b/Proposal.md

 - Choropleth map that shows the aggregate summary of total approved and denied H-1B applications from the spatial view *(Sketch)*

-- The top 10 job title for a major that user interested in.
+- The top 10 job title for a major that user interested in and grouped by approved and denied *(Sketch)*
-*(Sketch)*

-- Viz 3
-*(Sketch)*

-- Viz 4
-*(Sketch)*
+- The distribution (Boxplot) of wage of user-selected states and grouped by approved and denied *(Sketch)*

+- Choropleth world map to show that what country did the H1B applicants come from for a user-selected company and job title *(Sketch)*

 ### References